tuist/tuist/docs/docs/guides/share/previews.md

 ```
 :::

 The command will generate a link that you can share with anyone to run the app.
-All they'll need to do is running the command below:
+All they'll need to do is to run the command below:

 ```bash
 tuist run {url}